Like every person who is self-critical, finding your way to improve yourself can differ depending on the role and responsibilities you have.

 As a developer, measuring performance, the amount of software shipped, bugs created, the number of pull requests we have reviewed, the number of questions I was getting about my way of writing code, the amount of time we had to roll back a deployment, are some of the tangible metrics we can refer to while looking for results about how well we did.

 Although not all of them depend on us, is just a metric to set a baseline.

-So that, when looking for personal achievements, while having 360 feedback rounds, or performance checking, it becomes easier to get results or facts from which we can base whether we are performing under our expectations or not.
+So, when looking for personal achievements, while having 360 feedback rounds, or performance checking, it becomes easier to get results or facts on which we can base whether we are performing under our expectations or not.